Monster Hunter Accessibility Report

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Similar Games With More Accessibility Features for Audio

 If you want to play Monster Hunter, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Monster Hunter has 3 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 3 accessibility features for Communication in Monster Hunter which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication

 This is how players communicate with each other in online games.
 This can be to plan strategy, chat as they play or co-ordinate resources.

 No Online Chat (Or Preset Phrases Only): Game is played online but no verbal or textual player communication.
 This includes games that offer player-to-player communication with word-less icons, sounds or preset phrases.